Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Leopard Village” – Here you will get to meet the carnivores and the local community of Queen Elizabeth National park.
 This is a Community based program found in a village called MUhokya on the way from Kasese before entering Queen Elizabeth National park.

 This community-run socio-economic development initiative supports cultural and wildlife conservation through ecotourism.
 The goal is that this initiative will assist in the conservation of the area’s wildlife and support the villagers as they regain their traditional custodianship of the local wildlife and other natural resources.
 Villagers will gain some economic benefit which will help offset the costs associated with living with carnivores, which prey on livestock, and herbivores such as elephants which destroy crops.
 It will also educate tourists about Uganda’s conservation challenges and rich cultural traditions.
-Spend the night at Buffalo Safari Lodge.
+Spend the night at Kazinga Wilderness lodge.
 F/B

 After breakfast, you will depart QENP for Kisoro passing via kihihi and kanungu with beautiful scenery of hills and valleys in between and terrace farming arriving at Lake Mulehe Gorilla lodge in the afternoon.
 This is a lodge on the shores of Lake Mulehe which overlooks the Virunga Volcanoes near kisoro in the southwest.